ariannab/IRProject16/README.md

 These files must be put in the ```src\main\resources``` directory and are obviously git-ignored.

-The **stopwords** file, instead, is already included (in the same dir).
+The file containing **stopwords**, instead, is already included (in the same dir).
 You can modify it as you wish.